dioniok/sap-fiori-training/Session4_Exercise_ODataModel_1.md

 }
 ```

-Go to your manifest.json file, under models section, add the northwind json model.
+Go to your manifest.json file, under models section and add the northwind json model.
 ```js
 "models": {
       "i18n": {